jdx/mise/README.md

 Breaking changes will be few but when they do happen, they will be communicated in the CLI with plenty of notice whenever possible.

-Rather than have semver major releases to communicate change in large releases, new functionality and changes can be opted-into with settings like `experimental = true`.
+Rather than have SemVer major releases to communicate change in large releases, new functionality and changes can be opted-into with settings like `experimental = true`.
 This way plugin authors and users can test out new functionality immediately without waiting for a major release.